Lawrence pharmacy damaged when car crashes into it

 LAWRENCE, Kan.
-(FOX4KC/WDAF) — A close call at a Lawrence pharmacy had employees working outside Monday.
+(WDAF) — A close call at a Lawrence pharmacy had employees working outside Monday.

 Someone crashed into Orchards Drug near West 14th Street and Kasold Drive.
 The impact sent the car into the building and down an aisle.